MicrosoftDocs/memdocs/memdocs/intune/protect/quickstart-set-password-length-android.md

 7. When done, select **Next** until you reach the **Review + create** step.
 Then, click **Create** to create the policy.

-When you've successfully created the policy, it appears in your list of device complice policies.
+When you've successfully created the policy, it appears in your list of device compliance policies.

 ## Clean up resources

 When no longer needed, delete the policy.
 To do so, select the compliance policy and click **Delete**.

 ## Next steps